 The inclusion of “therapy” situated our work squarely in the medical field.
 This was important because women’s work in healthcare was just starting to be regarded as professional work (versus private acts of charity.)

 To me, our name is a source of inspiration as our profession continues to navigate the many forces that influence our care.

 3.)
 The phoenix is envisioned as the symbol of occupational therapy.

 The phoenix is a mythical bird that is reborn from its own ashes (think: Harry Potter).
 George Edward Barton foresaw this as the symbol of our work and made it the symbol of Consolation House, where he practiced occupational therapy.
 Under the image of the bird was the tagline “Beauty from Ashes.”

 4.)
 OT’s unique role in pediatrics is established early.

-Pediatric OT has its own unique history, that seems to be underexplored and under-celebrated.
+Pediatric occupational therapy has its own unique history, that seems to be under-explored and under-celebrated.
 I hope to learn more about this history, but for now, I want to give the spotlight to the Curative Workshop that was established in 1919 and is one of the earliest examples of occupational therapy methods being used to serve children with disabilities.

 5.)
 Occupational therapy responds to needs during WWI.